-The FCOs/FMs record the information and signs off a landing declaration form which the representative of the right holder is also required to sign.
+- iv.
+Monitoring systems for recording the quantity of SBT transhipped:- - v.
+Fishery Control Officers/Fish Monitors (FCOs/FMs) are required to monitor every offload and transhipment for all vessels fishing in the South African Large Pelagic Longline and Tuna Pole-line fisheries as well as foreign fishing vessels.
+Fish are sorted by species on deck before being weighed in order to determine the weight by species.
+The FCOs/FMs record the information and signs off a landing declaration form which the representative of the right holder is also required to sign. - vi.

-v.
 Process for validating Error!
-Bookmark not defined. and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-

-Landing Declaration Sheets are used together with submitted Catch Tagging Forms (CTFs) and Catch Monitoring Forms (CMF's) to assess quota uptake against each individual Rights Holder.
+Bookmark not defined. and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):Landing Declaration Sheets are used together with submitted Catch Tagging Forms (CTFs) and Catch Monitoring Forms (CMF's) to assess quota uptake against each individual Rights Holder.
 Verification are undertaken following the initial validation undertaken during vessel landing.
 Electronic catch summaries or hard copies submitted by Fishing Skippers two weeks after landing are used to verify catch data.